What you need to know about price floors

 Wrapping Up

 There you have it: 5 essential considerations for understanding floor pricing for programmatic ad bidding.
 What’s next?
 You’ve set your sights on success, but you can’t achieve your goals alone.
 You need a partner who can help you get there.
-Publishers and advertisers working with Verve Group benefit from our expertise in achieving their KPIs.
+Publishers and advertisers working with Verve benefit from our expertise in achieving their KPIs.

 About Back to Basics

 Advertising technology is a complicated world.
 What’s more, it’s constantly changing.
 That’s why it’s so important to develop a strong understanding of the nuts and bolts of ad tech.
 The Back to Basics blog series is dedicated to providing readers accurate, simple, and useful information about ad tech.
-Whether it’s untangling jargon, breaking down the advertising supply chain, or figuring out what trends actually matter to you, Verve Group’s team is here to help you make sense of it.
+Whether it’s untangling jargon, breaking down the advertising supply chain, or figuring out what trends actually matter to you, Verve’s team is here to help you make sense of it.

 About the Author

 “My name is Marziyeh, and I was born and raised in the city of Tehran.
-I was new to ad tech when I joined Verve Group in August 2022, but each day I’m learning something new.
+I was new to ad tech when I joined Verve in August 2022, but each day I’m learning something new.
 I have become familiar with a wide variety of technical terminology that previously sounded very foreign, and I’m excited to share my journey and learnings as part of the Back to Basics blog series.

 Growing up, I was always fascinated by two things.
 One was an exploration of nature, diverse cultures and languages, and the other was the art of cultural dancing from different countries.
 Therefore, when I am not working as a Product Marketing Manager, I love exploring different countries’ nature, tradition, and culture, as well as learning different styles of dancing.”